 One of the most active forum threads about this update is from Black Hat World.
 Here is a summary of useful findings in that thread:

-- Despite many websites that use the Sape Network (Blog Network for spammy backlinks) being hit on the 15th October, this update does not seem to be related.
+- Despite many websites that use the Sape Network (Blog Network for spammy backlinks) being hit on October 15th, this update does not seem to be related.

 - Some users suspect this is just a general “shake-up” rather than anything specific being hit.

-- One user reports that their Black Hat SEO website that used low-quality web 2.0 properties was hit.
+- One user reports that their Black Hat SEO website that used low-quality web 2.0 properties were hit.
 This could indicate a tweak to the anti-spam parts of the algorithm.

 Could it be a coincidence that the most active discussion on this was on a forum notorious for discussing spammy black hat techniques?
 We think not.

-It is unfortunate there isn’t much decent web chatter that enables us to get an idea of what this update was targeting.
-This could be an indication in itself, in that it is just a general update fine tuning their core algorithm in many places.
+Unfortunately, there isn’t much decent web chatter that enables us to get an idea of what this update was targeting.
+This could be an indication in itself, in that it is just a general update fine-tuning their core algorithm in many places.
 We don’t believe that high quality “white hat” websites have been particularly affected by this.